pranaykasturi/mosaik-heatpump/docs/models/heatpump.rst

 the fluids in the different components of the heat pump.
 Therefore, it offers greater flexibility than the *hplib* model in estimating the performance of the heat pump at different operating conditions.
+However, as a result of this increased complexity, the simulation time for the detailed calculations in *tespy* model is higher as compared to that of the simpler calculations in *hplib* model.

 *hplib* model
 -------------